 The structures observed

-The researchers detected two parallel highways of gas linking galaxies millions of light years away, crossed with another motorway linking them crosswise.
-The gas filaments seem to feed the forming galaxies like blood vessels in a uterus, pumping hydrogen directly to the center of only babies and black holes.
+The researchers detected two parallel highways of gas linking galaxies millions of light years away, crossed by another motorway linking them transversely.
+The gas filaments seem to feed the forming galaxies like blood vessels of a uterus, pumping hydrogen directly to the center of only babies and black holes.